Attention, this is not an episode of “Black Mirror”, this is digital marketing reality!

 3. Adopt a strategy centered on first-party data

 The post-third-party cookie era emphasizes the importance of first-party data collected directly from users.
 This data, obtained through voluntary interactions like signing up for newsletters or downloading white papers, becomes crucial for authentic personalization and privacy-respectful engagement.
-With the cookie rejection rate jumping from 22% to 39% in France between 2019 and 2023, ethical and transparent collection of first-party data is now at the heart of successful marketing strategies.
+With 36% of European people changing their internet browser settings to prevent or limit cookie use, ethical and transparent collection of first-party data is now at the heart of successful marketing strategies.

 4. Reinforce transparency and trust